joist-framework/joist/packages/component/README.md

 ### Reducer State

 You can optionally use reducers to manage your state.
-Using the lit kit dependency injector you can use whatver sort of state management you would like.
+Using the lit kit dependency injector you can use whatever sort of state management you would like.

 ```TS
 import { Component, StateRef, State } from '@lit-kit/component';